 Special Decontamination Areas and Intensive Contamination Survey Areas were designated as areas where decontamination is to be conducted under this Act on Special Measures.
-The decontamination has been conducted in these areas in line with the Act.
-The soil and waste removed through decontamination work are collected, transported, stored, and finally disposed of safely based on the same Act.

 Special Decontamination Areas are areas where the national government directly conducts decontamination work.
-11 municipalities in Fukushima Prefecture which were once designated as a Restricted Area or a Deliberate Evacuation Area are designated as Special Decontamination Areas.
+11 municipalities in Fukushima Prefecture which were once designated as a Restricted Area or a Deliberate Evacuation Area were designated as Special Decontamination Areas.

-Intensive Contamination Survey Areas are areas where municipalities take the initiative in decontamination work, and the national government takes financial measures and technical measures to assist these municipalities.
+Intensive Contamination Survey Areas are areas where municipalities take the initiative in decontamination work, and a total of 104 municipalities in eight prefectures were designated as such.
+The national government has taken financial measures and technical measures to assist with decontamination work in these municipalities.